Chapter 5: Welcome Back to The Phoenix Group

 I barely ate, lost in a fog of depression, until the morning sickness started.
 By the time I confirmed the pregnancy, it was too late for other options.

-A cold smile spread across my face as I gripped the invitation.
+This time, everyone who had been cold and cruel to me would pay.
+Every single one of them.
 This gala would be the perfect stage for my comeback.
 Let them wonder, let them be shocked—none of them would recognize me as the Elena Stewart they used to walk all over.